top of page

 BEDROOM, BATHROOM, BEDROOM CLOSET:

-The water heater shall be located in a closet provided with a listed self-closing, gasketed door and all combustion air shall be obtained from outdoors.
+The water heater shall be located in a closet provided with a listed self-closing, gasketed door.
+All combustion air shall be obtained from outdoors.
 The water heater closet shall not be used for any other purpose.

 OUTDOORS: (CPC 507.25)